| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 (string-copy "Beta substitution") => "Beta substitution" (string-copy "Beta substitution" 1 10) => "eta subst" (string-copy "Beta substitution" 5) => "substitution" |

-may return a value that shares memory with s
+substring/shared may return a value that shares memory with s or

 Example: